DCC-EX/dcc-ex.github.io/docs/throttles/software/engine-driver.rst

 ---------
 .. [#] the Web server is required if you want to show the Loco images in Engine Deiver.

-* The |WiThrottle Protocol| is the proprietary protocol developed by Matt Hoffman at https://www.WiThrottle.com
+* The |WiThrottle Protocol| is the proprietary protocol developed by Brett Hoffman at https://www.WiThrottle.com